Loading_

 except Exception:

-# Don't mark as processed - allow retry
+raise # don't mark as processed — allow retry

-The subtlety here is in the error path.
-If processing fails, we deliberately don’t mark the message as processed.
-This lets the message broker redeliver it for retry.
-Only successful processing gets recorded.
+The error path is important.
+If processing fails, we deliberately don’t mark it as processed.
+The broker redelivers it for retry.
+Only success gets recorded.

 import uuid